robkravec/t-SNE-Implementation/README.md

 ![](data/plots/Steps.png)

-## Skills on display / acknowledgements
+## Skills on display / Acknowledgements

 This project was completed as part of STA 663 (Computational Statistics and Statistical Computing) at Duke, taught by Professor Cliburn Chan.
 I partnered with two classmates, Marc Brooks and Steven Winter, on this project.
 We all contributed to the base code of the `tsne663` package, which required understanding an academic publication to the level of depth necessary to reproduce results.
 For the final report, I focused on testing our t-SNE implementation on simulated data and making our research reproducible by creating a Makefile.